 Just get in touch with us to get all the information you need for your customized camping safari in Tanzania.

 Ideal months for a camping safari in Tanzania are the dry months: January and February as well as June thru October.
 Every season comes with its own advantages – even the rainy season!
-It all depends on what you’re looking for.
-Contact us today for an informal chat about your camping safari.
+It all depends on what you are looking for.

 What about safety on a camping safari?